Big Island tiny sanctuary in Honokaa, Hawaii, USA

 * In general, we host one volunteer guest-helper at a time for about a month +/-.

-* Our sweet little studio home is our sanctuary and extremely clean and tidy - especially the kitchen and bathroom - and we have had no bug or mildew problems (which are common in the islands).
+* Our sweet little studio home is extremely clean and tidy - especially the kitchen and bathroom - and we have had no bug or mildew problems (which are common in the islands).
 We ask our guests to be mindful and follow our simple house rules - to help us maintain a safe, clean, healthy environment.

 Please read our guests' feedback / reviews.